prsabahrami/Snowflake-Scripts/README.md

 # Objective

-Data Accolade is mainly focusing on sharing codes with the IT community and the developers.
+This repository is mainly focused on sharing codes with the IT community and the developers.